bartczernicki/Articles/20230129-MeasuringSalesPerformanceUsingSimpleStatisticalModels/Readme.md

 - 25.5% probabability it will take up to 150 sales calls to achieve the monthly sales bonus
 - 70.6% probabability it will take up to 200 sales calls to achieve the monthly sales bonus

-It is probably common sense that more sales calls will help achieve the desired sales conversion number.
-However, the **negative binomial distribution** helps illuminate the exact numbers and put probabilities on those numbers.
-This provides incredible amount of information for the call center of the sales individual to plan their monthly success accordingly.
+It is probably common sense that more sales calls (attempts) will help achieve the desired sales conversion number.
+However, the **negative binomial distribution** helps illuminate a numerical forecast and put probabilities on the forecast.
+This provides an incredible amount of information to the sales leadership or the sales individual to plan their monthly success accordingly.

 ## Footnotes